 RRCs will now accept a wide range of materials for recycling and disposal.
 However, you should check site specific information before visiting an RRC.
-Plasterboard and rubble will only be accepted at Summers Lane, Hornsey Street, Gateway Road and South Access Road.
+Plasterboard and rubble is now accepted at all sites.

 10. Will the waste I bring be recycled?